Generalizing Differentially Private Decentralized Deep Learning with Multi-Agent Consensus: Experiments

+\textbf{Tasks.} We evaluate on tasks that mirror practical scenarios where agents gather unique samples by exploring diverse parts of the environment and learn from collective experiences.
+For instance, drones can learn how to identify objects they fly over from shared diverse experiences.
+MNIST and CIFAR-100 are natural datasets for evaluation since they are publically available and have been used to benchmark differentially private deep learning for single-agent tasks~\cite{Abadi_2016,10.5555/3361338.3361469,zhang2020private}.
+We construct each of $N$ agents' local datasets by assigning them equal sized, non-overlapping portions of the entire training dataset.
+All agents use the same validation set to measure performance.

+\textbf{Distributing Data to Agents.} Since we observe that similarity of data samples in a local dataset influences consensus and accuracy, we define a metric to quantify the distribution of data for each agent as a function of class labels. \begin{definition}[Data Distribution] Let the matrix $A(t)$ have rows corresponding to agents and columns corresponding to classes in the dataset.
+Then define:

+\end{definition} We distribute data to agents according to $A(t)$ so that agent $i$ has the fractional amount $a_{ij}$ of data labeled with class $j$ in $\mathcal{D}_i$.
+Hence, $t=0$ signifies that each agent has an equal distribution of every class and $t=1$ indicates that each agent has complete and exclusive access to specific classes.

-\textbf{Setup.} We consider a system with $N=10$ agents communicating over randomly selected connected graphs with connectivity measured by the normalized Fiedler value: the classical Fiedler value divided by the number of agents.
-Our baseline for comparison against centrally-trained differentially private algorithms is the widely-used DP-SGD algorithm.
-To ensure a fair comparison between decentralized algorithms, we utilize Ray's population-based tuning algorithm \cite{ray} and additional manual tuning to select appropriate learning rates for each method and privacy budget.
-Throughout all experiments, we use fixed $\delta = 10^{-5}$, gradient clipping threshold of $C=1$ for DP-SGD training (as in \cite{de2022unlocking}), and $C=10$ for DP-DSGD, DP-DSGT, and DP-DiNNO (since these algorithms converge slower).
-See Appendix \ref{sec:implementation} and our \href{https://github.com/jbayrooti/dp-dec-learning}{code} for more information about our experimental setup.
+\textbf{Training Details.} We implement DP-DSGD, DP-DSGT, and DP-DiNNO with PyTorch using the Opacus library~\cite{DBLP:journals/corr/abs-2109-12298} for differential privacy utilities and compare performance with the centrally-trained DP-SGD algorithm.
+To ensure a fair comparison, we use Ray's population-based tuning algorithm~\cite{ray} to select appropriate learning rates for each method and privacy budget, which we also hand-tune slightly.
+For all experiments, we use a uniform mixing matrix and $\delta = 10^{-5}$, gradient clipping threshold $C=1$ for DP-SGD training (as in \cite{de2022unlocking}), and $C=10$ for DP-DSGD, DP-DSGT, and DP-DiNNO (since these algorithms converge slower).
+We train MNIST experiments for 2,000 iterations using a shallow model (one convolutional layer and two linear layers) for each agent as done in \cite{DBLP:journals/corr/abs-2109-08665}.
+To achieve higher accuracies on CIFAR-100, we train for 20,000 iterations and use ResNet-9 models with batch norms replaced with group norms following the DP standard~\cite{de2022unlocking}.
+All other details are available in our repository \href{https://github.com/jbayrooti/dp-dec-learning}{here}.